29 Days to Great Sex Day 18: Foreplay Can Be For Him, Too!

 That’s extremely common, and the best remedy is to really talk to your husband about it.
 Wait until you’re both in a good mood, and having fun together, and then just start the conversation.
 Ask what he wants out of your sex life.
 Tell him what you want.
 Tell him that you want to be able to fully enjoy it and feel very passionate, but you can’t get there unless you have some attention first.
 Most men really enjoy seeing their wife respond and get pleasure, so if you can continue to communicate this, chances are he will want to help.

-'stopwatch' photo (c) 2009, Search Engine People Blog - license: http://creativecommons.org/licenses/by/2.0/But part of the reason that we often rush foreplay is that it seems awkward.
 We’re lying there, and he’s just touching us, and everybody feels like they’re watching the clock, or secretly saying, “why is this taking so long?”
 The woman feels as if she’s being judged if she doesn’t get aroused (though it’s hard to get aroused when you feel rushed), and the man is feeling like this is really stupid because we should be getting to the main event.

 Men are highly visual, and foreplay can begin with the way that you beckon him upstairs, or get undressed, or crawl into bed.
 Push him onto the bed and then make him watch as you take off your clothes.
 I know some of you are very sensitive to how your body looks, but remember that he gets pleasure from it, and your body is the only naked woman’s body he’s allowed to see.
 So let him see it.

 Besides, what’s sexy is often not just how your body looks but what you do with it.
 Tease him about by taking off your underclothes slowly–or even while you’re leaning over him.
 Run your hands over your body before you let him touch you.
 That’s the kind of thing that will get him going!
+(And remember: a little bit of tasteful lingerie goes a long way!)

-One other thought: often the reason that we women like to get into our flannel pyjamas, rush under the covers, and then get undressed under the covers is because the bedroom is SO COLD, especially in winter.
+One other thought: often the reason that we women like to get into our flannel pajamas, rush under the covers, and then get undressed under the covers is because the bedroom is SO COLD, especially in winter.
 That’s certainly the case in Canada, where I’m from!
 It’s good budgeting to keep the heat in the house down at night.
 Absolutely.
 But you might want to tell your husband:

 If you want to turn the heat up in the bedroom, you might want to actually TURN THE HEAT UP.